rphii/c-vector/README.md

 - `A##_iter_begin` return beginning iterator
 - `A##_iter_end` return end of iterator

+### Additional Settings
+There are various settings one can adjust to fit the vector to his needs.
+To use those, I strongly recommend the following:
+- In header files (using the `INCLUDE` macro) -> `#define` the respective settings before including `vec.h`.
+Before the end of your header `#undef` them, so that other possible vectors that may create a vector of such a "modified" vector with custom settings reverts back to the defaults
+- In source files (using the `IMPLEMENT` macro) -> `#define` the respective settings after you included your custom vector header and have them be equal.

+#### Settings list
+- `VEC_SETTINGS_KEEP_ZERO_END` number; specify how much zero memory should be kept at the end when reserving memory (e.g. string implementation)
+- `VEC_SETTINGS_STRUCT_ITEMS` literal; specify the name of the `items` placeholder to something else, if you so desire (e.g. string implementation, where it makes more sense to use another literal besides the previously mentioned for the string placeholder)

 # todo so I don't forget
 - add `pop_at` pop item at index
 - add `emplace` insert item before index